lockys/Dcard.js/README.md

 dcardJS makes you retrieve data from Dcard easily.

 **Supported features:**
-- Get posts ID of Dcard by forum name and page number of a forum
+- Get an array of posts information of Dcard by forum name and page number of a forum
-- Get hot posts ID of Dcard by forum name and page number of forum
+- Get an array of hot posts information ID of Dcard by forum name and page number of forum
 - Get posts title and content of Dcard by a specified ID.
-- Get global hot posts ID of Dcard by page number
+- Get an array of global hot posts information of Dcard by page number
-- Get a list of posts of Dcard by a given page number and forum.
+- Get an array of posts content of Dcard by a given page number and forum.

 How to Use?
 ========
-Get Hot Post ID Array
+Get Hot Post Array by given page number
 ```
 var Dcard = require('dcard');
 var dcard = new Dcard();